mikejoh/gk/PCA/README.md

   * Readable line by line
 * Limitations:
   * Verbose
-  * Docstrings not integral part of the syntax no or little metric contract validation
+  * Docstrings not integral part of the syntax; no or little metric contract validation
   * Parsing cost
 * Supported metric primitives
   * Counter